How We Engrave

 For complex designs we will send you a proof for sign off before we commit to production.
 Once the design is approved we schedule the production run on the appropriate laser for the job.

-At Fatlab Designs we use two different types of laser to engrave metal, slate, acrylic, wood and glass.
-The reason is that materials react differently to laser energy and so we have two machine types which use different laser wavelengths.
+At Fatlab Designs we use three different types of laser to engrave metal, slate, acrylic, wood and glass.
+The reason is that materials react differently to laser energy and so we have three machine types which use different laser wavelengths.

 Fibre Lasers